-If the vehicle does not flee upon the completion of the stop, officers shall recover the device prior to the vehicle leaving and inform the driver when it is safe to leave.
+If the vehicle does not flee and upon the completion of the stop, officers shall recover the device before the vehicle leaves and inform the driver when it is safe to leave.

-Officers shall not use a FPD when the deployment cannot be done in a safe manner and/or may contribute to an escalation of force.
-Officers should not use unsafe tactics on a high-risk traffic stop for the sole purpose of deploying the device.
+Officers shall not use an FPD when the deployment cannot be done safely and/or may contribute to an escalation of force.
+Officers should not use unsafe tactics during a high-risk traffic stop for the sole purpose of deploying the device.